Financial Aid Appeal Information

 - All official academic transcripts must be on file with the College before submitting your appeal.

 - Confirm your program of study is correct in E-Advisor through your MyOTC before filing your appeal.
+NOTE: If E-Advisor should be unavailable, skip Step 2 and proceed to Step 3.

 - If you need to change it, you must do so before completing your E-Advisor academic plan and submitting your appeal.